Vegan Lasagna Soup

-This delicious vegan lasagna soup recipe is quick and easy to make in one pot for a healthy meal that’s perfect for satisfying a lasagna craving any night of the week.
+This delicious vegan lasagna soup recipe is easy to make in one pot in 45 minutes for a healthy meal that’s perfect for satisfying a lasagna craving any night of the week.

 Bowl of lasagna soup with diced zucchini and mushroom.

-This hearty one-pot meal is like a deconstructed lasagna, ready in 45 minutes with minimal effort and perfect for warming up on a chilly day.
+This hearty one-pot meal is like a deconstructed lasagna, made with minimal effort and perfect for warming up on a chilly day.

 The recipe is made with healthy ingredients and features tender lasagna noodles in a rich tomato sauce, making it a family favourite and go-to for busy weeknights.
 Plus, the recipe is entirely plant-based.